danielwellman/bane/README.md

 * The service can send a response of HTML instead of the expected XML.

 The following behaviors are not yet supported.
-These require the ability to manipulate TCP packets at a low level; which may require a C or C++ extension.
+These require the ability to manipulate TCP packets at a low level, which may require a C or C++ extension or raw sockets.

 * The connection can be refused.
 * The request can sit in a listen queue until the caller times out.